itseugen/push_swap/README.md

 </p>

 ## Input:
-The input has to be a valid integer, as per requirements, doubles are not tolerated.
+Each number has to be a valid integer, as per requirements, doubles are not tolerated.
 If any input is too big/small for an integer, a duplicate or not a number, the program will print "Error" to the console before exiting.
-If no number is given or the numbers are already sorted, the program will output nothing and exit.
+If no input is given or the numbers are already sorted, the program will output nothing and exit.

 ---
 ## Installation and Usage